danielsGitStuff/mel/README.md

 - `konsole`: make reading command line arguments a bit easier and stay simple
 - `lok`: Tells you where the log message came from
 - `messenger`: stub, sharing messages/events across your devices, probably won't happen
-- `minisevrer`: a small https server. because why not?
+- `miniserver`: a small https server. because why not?
 - `serialize`: crafts lovely JSONs from you objects and vice versa
 - `serverparts`: part of `miniserver` that is required to run a server as a service in Mel
 - `sql`: reads and writes objects to SQL databases